-Well, the only people who’ll have the answer to that question is your market.
-So get out there ask some of them (ideally people who you trust will be honest with you) and ask them what they think.
+Well, the only people who’ll have the answer to that question are your market.
+So get out there and ask some of them (ideally, people you trust will be honest with you) what they think.

 Does it resonate with them?
 What objections might they still have after reading it?
 What would keep them from calling you after reading it?
 Was it inspiring enough?
-Did it speak to their desires and the things that they would want to get out of working with a real estate agent?
+Did it speak to their desires and the things they would want to get from working with a real estate agent?

 Don’t spend forever on this step, though.
-Get your bio as good as you can, set a deadline, and hit the publish button.
+Get your bio as well as possible, set a deadline, and hit the publish button.

-What your real estate agent bio says, how it says it, and who it’s crafted to speak to is all very important.
+What your real estate agent bio says, how it says it, and who it’s crafted to speak to are all very important.

 How do you do it?